discoverhannahs/summerofmagic/_posts/2016-07-29-harry-potter-secret-fridays.markdown

 <hr>

 *Friday 12 August*
-**Magical charms**
+**Spells**

-After being put into teams using the magic sorting hat, children will then get to make some Hogwarts money and a magic wallet – but this isn’t just any wallet and nothing is as it seems.
+After being into teams using the magic sorting hat, children will be able to make their own quill pen and practice their penmanship, before trying out some spells.
+Aparecium reveals invisible ink, Avifors turns small objects into birds, or what about creating your own spell?

 <hr>